durrcommasteven/durrcommasteven.github.io/_posts/2025-08-15-reasoning-residual-stream-shift.md

 ---

 I worked on this mech-interp research last summer with [Andy Arditi](https://www.andyrdt.com/) (currently at the very cool [David Bau lab](https://baulab.info/) at Northeastern) as part of the winter 2025 cohort of [SPAR](https://sparai.org/).
-This is a focused case study on DeepSeek-R1-Distill-Llama-8B, and not a sweeping global investigation, but it does suggest that reasoning is a totally distinct mode of text output for the model.
-I find this reasoning transition fascinating and think it deserves more research, which I intend to pursue.
-In the meantime, I thought I'd share the current draft of the work here.
+This is a focused case study on DeepSeek-R1-Distill-Llama-8B, and not a sweeping global investigation, but it does suggest that models might treat reasoning as a totally distinct mode of text output.
+I find this reasoning mode transition fascinating and think it deserves more research, which I intend to pursue.
+In the meantime, though, I thought I'd share the current draft of the work here.

 # Abstract